Husayn-Fakher/Emojis/README.md

 -----------------------------------------------------------------------------

-                                  App Usage
+                                  App Usage:

 When you start the app are shown a screen with 5 buttons and an EditText.

  The first button is to diplay a random emoticons in the imageView.